yardokun/google-ux-design-course/README.md

 Finally, **evaluate** your design against your end user's needs.
 Does your design solve the end user's problem?

+**Iterate:** Revise the original design to create a new and improved version.

 **Iteration:** Doing something again, by building on previous versions and making tweaks.

 **Assistive Technology (AT):** Any products, equipment, and systems that enhance learning, working, and daily living for people with disabilities.

-**Color modification:** (Like high contrast mode or dark mode on a device.)
-Increases the color contrast on a screen to make it easier to see for users with low vision or eye strain.
+**Color modification:** Features that increase the color contrast on a screen, like high contrast mode or dark mode, to make it easier to see for users with low vision or eye strain.

 **Voice control and switch devices:** Help people with limited dexterity and can serve as an alternative to a keyboard or mouse.